 You are not required to take a medical exam to secure life insurance.
 No Exam life insurance is available and is sometimes preferred.
 It sometimes costs a little more than a fully underwritten life insurance policy.
 However, there are some great advantages to no exam life insurance.

-- Fast.
+- Fast Coverage.
 A no exam life insurance policy can be approved much faster – some companies are immediate.

 - Convenient.
 No need to schedule a nurse to come to your home with a no medical exam life insurance policy.

 - Stress Free.
-A no exam policy doesn’t have blood or urine samples.
+A no exam policy doesn’t have a blood test or urine samples.
 You just have to answer health questions in order to qualify.